keegandonley/Easy-Photo-Gallery/readme.md

 <pre>
 	&lt;div class=&quot;modal-body photoview-image&quot;&gt;&lt;/div&gt;
 </pre>
 *This modal is the reason that <code>bootstrap.js</code> is included in the dependencies.
-As with both the Bootstrap js and css, the .min versions may be substitued out.
+As with both the Bootstrap js and css, the .min versions may be substitued out.*

+####File Type Support

+This photo gallery supports any file type supported by standard HTML.
+The 3 commonly supported image types are <code>JPEG</code>, <code>PNG</code>, and <code>GIF</code>. <code>BMP</code> files should work fairly well across browser, but it's safest to stick to those 3.
+There's a great table on Wikipedia will full cross-browser compatibility of most common image files: [Wikipedia Table](https://en.wikipedia.org/wiki/Comparison_of_web_browsers#Image_format_support).

+####Multiple Galleries

+Currently, there is no support for multiple galleries to be displayed.
+One way around this is to open multiple directories manually (i.e running a similar php function on each separate directory as a different photo 'library').
+In this way, multiple divs may be created with different ID's and the js file adjusted accordingly to put the correct photo library in each div.
+The next version will add this functionality automatically in order to display multiple libraries seamlessly.
+See comments in the files for more information.